yoona96/Dev-Sample-Repo/README.md

 Repo to test CI connection.

-If CI repo is correctly connected, CI/CD repo should be updated.
+If CI repo is correctly connected and code has no problem, CI/CD repo should be updated.